All The Things you Probably Won't be Told about The Yorkshire Terrier!

 If you use a towel gently squeeze the hair - don't rub which can tangle the coat.

-If you aren't showing your Yorkshire Terrier you may wish to remove the hair on the inside of the legs and behind the elbows or even to trim your pet in a 'puppy cut' or 'schnauzer cut' which removes much of the long belly hair the breed is noted for but makes your daily upkeep less.
+If you aren't showing your dog you may wish to remove the hair on the inside of the legs and behind the elbows or even to trim your pet in a 'puppy cut' or 'schnauzer cut' which removes much of the long belly hair the breed is noted for but makes your daily upkeep less.

-Yorkie Puppies should be taught from early on to accept the extra handling he'll need as an adult.
+They should be taught from early on to accept the extra handling he'll need as an adult.

-The Yorkie coat does take some maintenance and even if you take your dog to a professional groomer you still need to maintain the coat in between appointments.
+Its coat does take some maintenance and even if you take your dog to a professional groomer you still need to maintain the coat in between appointments.

 If you choose to try grooming yourself remember it's just hair and will grow back if you cut too much off!